Tennessee Flat Top Box

 "Tennessee Flat Top Box" is a song written and recorded by American country music singer Johnny Cash.
 It was released as a single in late 1961, reaching 11 on the Billboard country singles charts and 84 on the pop charts.
-The song's name refers to a steel-stringed acoustic guitar.
+In 1987, Cash's daughter Rosanne also release a rendition of the song, which peaked at number one on the Billboard country music charts.

 Content

 The song is a story of a little boy aspiring to be a country singer, who starts his career at a local cabaret in a South Texas border town.
 He has no physical abilities, only his ability to play the guitar, which he loves so much that making money is secondary to him.
 He becomes so popular that girls "from there to Austin" would secretly leave home and pawn jewelry for money to make the trip to hear him play, and "all the girls from nine to ninety, were snapping fingers, tapping toes, and begging him: 'Don't stop.'"

 Ultimately he disappears from the local scene, only to re-emerge on television, having fulfilled his dream.
+The title of the song refers to an acoustic guitar.